sangwani-coder/sangwani-coder/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I am just getting started in Open-Source.
+- 🔭 Just getting started in Open-Source.
-- 🌱 I’m currently learning Java.
-- 👯 Part of Developer Community.
+- 🌱 Just learned how to createa a REST-API using Java and SpringBoot
 - 📫 How to reach me: Any of the Social-Media Platform
 - ⚡ Check out my recent [Blogs](https://medium.com/@elsonpzyambo)
 - ✨ I can play piano, trumpet and guitar too.
+- I love teaching martial arts to kids.

 **Community**
 - Python Software Foundation